 - Drain the pumpkin in a colander.
 Return the drained pumpkin to the hot saucepan for a few minutes to remove excess moisture.

-- Place the pumpkin in a food processor and blend until smooth, scraping down the side of the processor as necessary.
-If the puree is watery, drain it in a colander lined with cheesecloth for about 1 hour, longer if necessary. – see Note 3
+- Place the pumpkin in a food processor and blend until smooth, scraping down the side of the processor as necessary. ย If the puree is watery, drain it in a colander lined with cheesecloth for about 1 hour, longer if necessary. โ see Note 3

 - Place the puree in an airtight container and store in the refrigerator for 4 days.Alternatively, to keep the puree longer, it can be frozen.
 I recommend freezing it in 1 cup amounts.
-Store the puree in a freezer-safe airtight container or freezer bags for about 4 months. Â When defrosted, you may find some water in the puree; just tip it off.
+Store the puree in a freezer-safe airtight container or freezer bags for about 4 months. ย When defrosted, you may find some water in the puree; just tip it off.

 Notes

-- Please note, the nutritional information is calculated on three cups of pumpkin puree.
-The nutritional information is an estimate only.Â
+- Nutritional information: calculated on three cups of pumpkin puree.
+The nutritional information is an estimate only.ย

 Nutrition Estimate: